phineastrandev/anhtpde140084/README.md

 ### Talking about Personal Stuffs:
+- 👜 I'm currently working on FPT Software
-- 🔭 I’m currently working on FPT University
+- 🔭 I’m currently studying on FPT University
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with Java Developers
+- 👯 I’m looking to collaborate with any Developers
 - 💬 Ask me about anything, I am happy to help;
 - ⚡ Fun fact: I love to play guitar / piano / music / travel
 - 📫 How to reach me conacmong5@gmail.com